amiehe-essomba/BlackMamba/README.md

 - [Twitter](https://twitter.com/irene_essomba?t=dyzm9cjFPhktK4NEtiqtmw&s=09 "@Essomba" )

 ## Acknowledgement
-<p align="left">We want to express our sincere gratitude to all the contributors and sponsors who made
+<p align="left">We want to express ours sincere gratitude to all the contributors and sponsors who made
 Black Mamba possible.
 Your contributions and support have helped make Black Mamba a powerful and versatile object-oriented programming language that has the potential to revolutionize the way we develop tools for AI.</p>